TheBlubb14/GoogleLibrary/README.md

 var userData = await UserManager.Instance.GetUserData(accessToken);
 ```

-You can create your own clientsecrets [here](https://console.cloud.google.com/apis/credentials)
+You can create your own ClientSecrets [here](https://console.cloud.google.com/apis/credentials)

 ##### Thanks to [this project](https://github.com/ac87/GoogleAssistantWindows) for the example to get started with google apis